 If you would like to have strong, solid, supportive and rewarding relationships with other people, listening well to what they have to say is one of the most important things you can do.

-“Listening is important in building and maintaining relationships in any sphere of life,” said Divya Singh, MD, a psychiatrist at Banner Behavioral Health Hospital.
+“Listening is an important part of building and maintaining relationships in any sphere of life,” said Divya Singh, MD, a psychiatrist at Banner Behavioral Health Hospital.
 “As human beings, we all want to be heard.
 With active listening, people feel understood.
 And it helps decrease the chances of having conflicts.”

-Listen empathetically and try to imagine the situation from the other person’s point of view.
+Listen empathetically, stay focuses and try to imagine the situation from the other person’s point of view.

 Even if you think you know what the other person will say, let them say it.
 When you interrupt, you shut down the opportunity for connection.

 Maintain eye contact

 Meeting the eyes of the person you are speaking with shows them that you are present in the conversation and helps you understand their emotions.